elifozlemyilmaz/BuildingFootprint-XAI/README.md

   - Creating train/validation/test splits with .txt lists
   - Applying normalization and data augmentation (rotation, flipping, etc.)

 > 📌 **Note:** Due to licensing restrictions, imagery and shapefile data are not shared in this repository.
 Researchers can obtain them from the providers.
+However, **for academic research requests**, derived datasets generated within the scope of this project may be shared with interested researchers, provided that the licensing terms of the data providers are strictly respected.
+This approach ensures compliance with licensing obligations while enabling a broader community of researchers to benefit from and build upon the project outcomes.

 ---